 Do You Need to Eat Between Flights?

 Some travelers, particularly those who must pay close attention to their diets, need to eat between flights or need the wider choice of dining options that an airport terminal can provide.
-If you know you'll need to eat between connecting flights, add at least an hour to your connection time.
+If you know you will need to eat between connecting flights, add at least an hour to your layover time.

-Does Your Service Animal Need Food or a Potty Break?
+Does Your Service Animal Need Food or a Bathroom Break?

 If you are traveling with a service animal, you will want to give it a bathroom break and, perhaps, a meal.
 Most airports have only one service animal relief area, and it may be at the opposite end of the airport from your connecting flight's departure gate.
-Look at an airport map to see how far you'll need to travel and allow plenty of extra time to care for your service animal, perhaps twice as much time as you think you'll need.
+Look at an airport map to see how far you'll need to travel and allow plenty of extra time to care for your service animal.